Callitris muelleri

 Callitris muelleri is a species of conifer in the family Cupressaceae.
 It is found only in New South Wales, Australia.

 Description

 Callitris muelleri is a small tree or shrub growing to 6 meters tall.
-The leaves are hairless, glaucous to green in colour, with mature leaves measuring 5-10 millimeters long, juvenile leaves longer.
+The leaves are hairless, glaucous to green in colour, with mature leaves measuring 5-10 mm long, and juvenile leaves longer.
 This species is monoecious.
-The male cones measure 3 millimeters long and occur in clusters at the ends of the leaves, while the female cones are spherical, measure 20-30 millimeters in diameter, occur solitarily or in clusters, and may remain on the branches after maturity.
+The male cones measure 3 mm long and occur in clusters at the ends of the leaves, while the female cones are spherical, measure 20-30 mm in diameter, occur solitarily or in clusters, and may remain on the branches after maturity.